3 Ways to Fundraise with Matching Gifts Over the Summer.

 Summer may be a season when people are taking time off and not really thinking about donating to a cause.
 However, there’s still a chance to fundraise effectively!
 (With companies that match donations)

-Matching donations, or matching gifts, are free money that nonprofits often miss out on.
+Charity matching donations, or matching gifts, are free money that nonprofits often miss out on.
 This can be the result of limited information on donors’ employers, complex corporate giving programs, or the fact that the corporate matching process is usually unknown for employees.

 But there is a way to avoid these issues, and we’ll outline them below: